ralna/GALAHAD/doc/paper_v4/paper.md

 commonly-occurring subclasses of problems.
-This is the aim of [`GALAHAD`](https://github.com/ralna/GALAHAD). `GALAHAD` provides packages for basic subproblem solvers (such as for linear systems, trust-region and regularization of quadratic and linear least-sqaures functions), linear and quadratic programming, unconstrained and bound-constrained optimization, nonlinear least-squares fitting, general nonlinear programming and both approximate univariate and multivariate
+This is the aim of [`GALAHAD`](https://github.com/ralna/GALAHAD). `GALAHAD` provides packages for basic subproblem solvers (such as for linear systems, trust-region and regularization of quadratic and linear least-squares functions), linear and quadratic programming, unconstrained and bound-constrained optimization, nonlinear least-squares fitting, general nonlinear programming and both approximate univariate and multivariate